 4.Encourage Imaginative Play

 Understand it: We saved the best one for last!
 Nothing is better for children’s development than play.
 Play is a child’s language, and the way they learn and explore the world around them, and what a fun way to learn it is.
-All of the factors we explored above including building security, encouraging emotional regulation, encouraging self-expression are enhanced and practiced through play, and there are even more things that children get from play.
+All of the factors we explored above including building security, encouraging emotional regulation, encouraging self-expression in children are enhanced and practiced through play, and there are even more things that children get from play.
 Allowing your child to play on their own and with you supports attachment and positive self-esteem.

 Put it into practice: